Applications open: beginning of February, 2020

 The school welcomes applications from candidates all over the world, regardless of their level of expertise in Machine Learning or whether they are students or not; see FAQ.

-A limited number of scholarships will be offered to participants, based on financial considerations only.
-The request for scholarship should be submitted along with the application to the school.
+A limited number of travel grants will be offered to participants, based on financial considerations only.
+The grants will cover fully or partially the costs of attending the school (travel tickets, accommodation, registration fee).
+The request for travel grant will be submitted along with the application to the school.

-If you need a visa for travelling to Romania (see FAQ), we will provide the necessary invitation letter once the acceptance results are out.
+If you need a visa for travelling to Poland (see FAQ), we will provide the necessary invitation letter once the acceptance results are out.

-To apply for attending the school, you are required to fill the Application form below and provide the following information:
+To apply for attending the school, you will be required to provide the following information:

 - personal information (name, contact, affiliation etc.)